plantanapp/documentation/docs/Actions/apply-tokens.md

 **What tokens can I use?**

-Module related tokens (form fields, API input parameters etc.), Workflow input parameters, Variables tokens and other output tokens from the same execution/workflow.
+Module related tokens (form fields, API input parameters etc.), Workflow input parameters, tokens and other output tokens from the same execution/workflow.